 Only the Principal can authorise absence using a consistent approach.
 The Principal is not obliged to accept a parent's explanation.
 A letter or telephone message from a parent does not in itself authorise an absence.
 If absences are not authorised, parents will be notified.
 If no explanation is received, absences will not be authorised.

-Absence (for example leave for holidays) during term time can only be approved in "exceptional circumstances".
-The following reasons are examples of absence that will not be authorised:
+Granting leave of Absence